Authored By

 Partners

-Emily Hall Tremaine Foundation, Sustainable CT, Yale Cancer Center, The Community Foundation for Greater New Haven, DataHaven Community Wellbeing Survey partners
+Emily Hall Tremaine Foundation, Sustainable CT, Yale Cancer Center, The Community Foundation for Greater New Haven, Hartford Foundation for Public Giving, Fairfield County's Community Foundation, Hartford HealthCare, The Connecticut Project, DataHaven Community Wellbeing Survey partners

 About the Reports

-This series of reports is designed to inform local-level efforts to improve community well-being and racial equity.
-These reports disaggregate data from the 2020 Census, American Community Survey microdata files, DataHaven Community Wellbeing Survey record-level files, and other federal and state sources to create relevant town-level information that is not typically available from standard public databases.
+The DataHaven Town Equity Reports disaggregate data from the 2020 Census, American Community Survey microdata files, DataHaven Community Wellbeing Survey record-level files, and federal and state agencies to create relevant town-level information that is not available from any other source.
+These innovative and user-friendly reports are informing many local- and state-level efforts to improve community well-being and racial equity.

 Data User Guides